p2ppsr/ninja-base/README.md

 The serialized, signed transaction that is ready for broadcast, or has been broadcast.

-Only valid if signActionRequired !== true
+Only valid if signActionRequired !== true and trustSelf is undefined

 ```ts
 rawTx?: string